GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/UA8vDp8aG89exqqjzY55.png", alt="Screenshot of the Chrome Web Store update percent rollout field", width="800", height="395" %}

-To increase the rollout fraction for your item, enter the increased percentage target and then click **Update**.
+The **Published** item information appears on the right column.
+To increase the rollout fraction, enter the increased percentage target in the **Published to a percentage of users** field, and then click **Update**.

 {% Aside %}